shauli-ravfogel/academic-kickstart/content/post/inlp/index.md

 We begin with removing gender associations from GloVe word embeddings.
 Following previous works, we annotate word vectors by gender bias according to their projection on the he-she.
 Initially, word vectors are clustered by gender bias:

+### Dataset bias vs model bias

+Yanai - your part

+### Debiasing: in the wild

+We finalize

 ![](tsne-init.jpeg "t-SNE projection of word vectors, colored by gender bias. ")

 The following animations displays consecutive T-sne projections along the running of INLP.
 It is evident that the vectors become increasingly mixed, and are no longer clustered by gender.
 We also quantified this effect using a measure for cluster purity.

 ![](tsne2.gif)

-Finally, we used WHEAT to measure whether the transformed vectors still show undesried associations between socially-biased terms and female and male names.
+Finally, we used WHEAT to measure whether the transformed vectors still show undesired associations between socially-biased terms and female and male names.
 Those associactions became insificant following INLP.